renegens/Android-Studio-Helpers/README.md

 ## Prerequisites

-You must use [Dagger 2](http://google.github.io/dagger/) for dependency injection and `AppCompat` for annotations and base classes.
+You must use [Dagger 2](http://google.github.io/dagger/) for dependency injection and `ApplicationComponent`.

 ## Installation